Anu Kirk cannot escape music, no matter how hard he tries.

 He attended Dartmouth College, studying music under Jon Appleton and Christian Wolff.
 Naturally, he graduated with a degree in economics.

-Nearly a decade in Los Angeles came next: performing in bands, dabbling in film and TV scoring, and designing professional audio products.
-One (Spatializer Retro) was awarded Musician Magazine's "Editor's Pick" citation and another (Spatializer PT3D) was nominated for Mix Magazine's TEC award.
+Nearly a decade in Los Angeles came next: performing in bands, producing/engineering/recording, dabbling in film and TV scoring, and designing professional audio products.
+One (Spatializer Retro) was awarded Musician Magazine's "Editor's Pick" and another (Spatializer PT3D) was nominated for Mix Magazine's TEC award.

 Anu has been involved with the Internet music business since its inception.
-He was one of the primary architects of Rhapsody, the first successful music subscription service, and the driving force behind its iOS app.
+He was one of the primary architects of Rhapsody, the world's first music subscription service, and the driving force behind its iOS app.
 He also designed and built music services at Liquid Digital Media (formerly Liquid Audio) for Wal-Mart.

 Anu continues to write, record, perform and release music.